The Family Caregiver Platform Project (FCPP) works to get caregiving issues included in as many state party platforms as possible.

 During the 2016 political season, many state parties revised their platforms.
 In 2016 our volunteers made 29 language submissions in 22 states.
 Language was officially adopted in eight state party platforms, one state party resolution, and two state bipartisan legislative resolutions.
 Moreover, both Democrats and Republicans included language in their 2016 National Platforms affirming the importance of family caregiving.

-During 2017, you can continue to work at the local level to encourage discussion of caregiving issues in your political setting.
+During 2017 and 2018, volunteers continued to work at the local level to encourage discussion of caregiving issues in their political setting.
 You can download customizable platform language templates to minimize the effort to prepare submissions to local groups, caucus meetings, city councils, and legislative committees.

 In 2016, the FCPP was supported by a grant from the Lawrence & Rebecca Stern Family Foundation to The Center for Elder Care and Advanced Illness (CECAI) at Altarum Institute, which continues to support the effort on a pro bono basis.
 The project was also made possible through the Health and Aging Policy Fellows Program, through the generous support of The Atlantic Philanthropies and the John A. Hartford Foundation.